Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-08-24_WhatToExpectInNet7/Index.md

 }
 ```

+This provides a more convenient syntax for attributes that require a System.Type parameter.

 ### Extended MAUI Support and Blazor Hybrid

 At the time of writing, .NET MAUI is in preview 13.
 The official release of MAUI will ship with .NET 7 but based on .NET 6 with tooling and performance improvements.